 - Set the stove to medium heat and melt the butter in a pan.

 - Add in the corn mixture and cook for 10-15 minutes

-- Turn off the heat and add in the green onions and mix together.
+- Add in the green onions and mix together.

-- Move the corn to an oven safe pan and top with grated mozzarella cheese
+- Move the corn to an oven safe pan and top with grated mozzarella and cheddar cheese mix cheese

 - Broil for 3-5 minutes or until the cheese has melted at the top and is brown.

 *Nutritional information is calculated using online tools and is an estimate*

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, however I provide these links to make items easier to find if you cannot purchase this locally and I would never recommend anything I don’t own myself or highly recommend.
 I would prefer you buy your items locally if possible to support your local shops (and chances are they are cheaper locally as well!)